Updated: May 4, 2026

 Choose a primary platform for the official premiere (typically YouTube)

-Consider platform exclusivity periods if appropriate
+Consider platform exclusivity periods ( if it suits your goals)

 Premiere options: